BobBowles/MovieList/README.txt

 MovieList allows storage of data in two formats, a Python 'pickle' file, or an xml file.
 The pickle has some advantages for a large database, but the xml version makes it easier to transport data between other packages and manually edit the data when required.
-Xml is also easy to use to generate printable output - this is planned for a later version.

 Rather than use Python's own sax and dom parsers, the xml implementation is based on element trees, using lxml.

+To print the movie data, the lxml element tree model of the data is used to generate html via an xslt transform, which is further transformed to a pdf using weasyprint.
+In principle the weasyprint document can be used directly, but I found problems with the underlying c wrappers, so the pdf is exported as a temporary file, and read back in using Poppler for rendering to the cairo context provided by the printer interface.

 The playing of the media is delegated to VLC Media Player, which, of course, is assumed to be installed.
 A future version of MovieList may be able to choose the